rahil627/my-programming-stuff/langs/_to-programming-languages.md

   - **one line C interop**
     - // build with `zig build-exe cimport.zig -lc -lraylib`
     - const ray = @cImport({ @cInclude("raylib.h"); });

 Odin
   - from the hand-made network
-  - like C, not object-oriented, with a belief that *data and procedures should be seperate, and that behaviors shouldn't even exist!* :o very rad
+  - like C, not object-oriented, with a belief that *data and procedures (functions) should be seperate, and that behaviors (class's functions/methods?) shouldn't even exist!* :o very rad
   - influenced by Go